f4fawazimran-lab/Smart-Study-Companion/README.md

+# Smart Study Companion

 ## Summary
-Smart Study Companion is an AI-powered virtual assistant that helps students learn smarter.
-It explains difficult topics, creates study plans, and generates quizzes using natural language processing to make studying easier, faster, and more personalized.
-(Building AI course project)
+Smart Study Companion is an intelligent productivity and study assistant that helps students plan, track, and enhance their learning.
+It offers AI-powered insights, progress visualization, and reminders to create a focused, efficient study environment.